ConnorGramling/OpenGL-Maze-Structure/README.md

 * Any size maze - 20pts
 * Random maze - 5pts
 * Island match maze size - 5pts
-* Move to the entrance of the maze - 10pts
 * Simple collision detection - 5pts
 * Solving from entrance to exit - 10pts
 * Solving from a location to the exit with the shortest path - 15pts